 Did you know you can turn your tree lights on or off with an app or your voice instead?
-Just like many of the other electronics and lights in your home, you can connect your Christmas tree to Alexa or Google Home and control it with your voice.
-You can even create routines involving your tree.
+Just like many of the other electronics and lights in your home, you can connect your Christmas tree to Alexa or Google Home and control it with your voice or set up up holiday routines.
 Here’s how to make your Christmas tree smart this holiday season.

 Use a smart plug

+Can you plug a Christmas tree into a smart plug?
+Absolutely.
 A smart plug can turn your regular Christmas tree into a smart tree.
 You can purchase a TP-Link mini smart plug for around $16 on Amazon.
-There’s also a pretty sweet holiday deal on Amazon right now where you can get a 3rd gen Echo Dot and an Amazon smart plug for $45.
-With the regular price on the Echo Dot being $50, and the regular price on the Amazon smart plug being $25, this is a savings of $30.
-There are also several other brands available, many of which have an app you can you use or they work with Alexa or Google Assistant.
+Amazon also runs deals that combine models like its Echo Dot 4th-generation with an included smart plug for $60.
+There are also several other brands that work with this setup, many of which have an app you can use, or they may work with Alexa, Siri, or Google Assistant.

 “Alexa, turn on the Christmas lights”